SwedbankPay/developer.swedbankpay.com/_includes/recurring-card-payments.md

 *   **AutoCapture (one-phase)**: If you want the credit card to be charged right away, you will have to specify that the intent of the purchase is AutoCapture.
+This is only allowed if the payer purchases digital products.
-    This is only allowed if the consumer purchases digital products.
-The credit card will be charged and you don't need to do any more financial operations to this purchase.​​​​​
+    The card will be charged and you don't need to do any more financial operations to this purchase.​​​​​

 ##### General